Original Article

 11. Gleason KT, Nazarian S, Dennison Himmelfarb CR.
 Atrial Fibrillation Symptoms and Sex, Race, and Psychological Distress: A Literature Review.
 J Cardiovasc Nurs.
 2018;33(2):137-43.

 12. Kupper N, Broek KVd, Widdershoven J, Denollet J. Subjectively reported symptoms in patients with persistent atrial fibrillation and emotional distress.
-Frontiers in psychology.
+Front Psychol.
 2013;4:192.

 17. Mukamal KJ, Tolstrup JS, Friberg J, Jensen G, Grønbæk M. Alcohol consumption and risk of atrial fibrillation in men and women: the Copenhagen City Heart Study.
 Circulation.
 2005;112(12):1736-42.